Rampart scandal: March 18, 1997 – Officer Kevin Gaines road rage shootout

 Around 4 p.m. on March 18, 1997, LAPD undercover officer Frank Lyga shot and killed a plainclothes Rampart CRASH officer, Kevin Gaines, in self-defense, following a case of road rage.

 According to Lyga and other witnesses, Gaines pulled his green Mitsubishi Montero up to Lyga's Buick and flashed gang signs.

 After, Gaines followed Lyga and brandished a .45 ACP handgun.
 Lyga took out his gun and called for backup using a hidden radio activated by a foot pedal, saying, "Hey, I got a problem.
 I've got a black guy in a green Jeep coming up here!
 He's got a gun!"
 Pulling up at a stop light, Lyga later testified that he heard Gaines shout, "I'll cap you."
 Lyga fired his 9×19mm Beretta 92 duty pistol into Gaines' SUV twice, one of the bullets lodging in his heart.
 Lyga radioed one final transmission: "I just shot this guy!
 I need help!
 Get up here!"
 Lyga reported that Gaines was the first to pull a gun and that he responded in self-defense.

 In an interview on PBS' Frontline, he said, "In my training experience this guy had 'I'm a gang member' written all over him."
 Inside of Gaines's car, a Death Row Greatest Hits CD was found, as he was listening to Death Row's inclusion of No Vaseline at the time of the confrontation.

 In the ensuing investigation, the LAPD discovered that Gaines had apparently been involved in similar road rage incidents, threatening drivers by brandishing his gun.
 The investigation also revealed that Gaines was associated with both the Death Row Records record label and its controversial owner and CEO, Suge Knight.

 Investigators learned that Death Row Records, which was alleged to be associated with the Bloods street gang, was hiring off-duty LAPD officers to serve as security guards.
 Following three separate internal investigations, Lyga was exonerated of any wrongdoing.
 The LAPD concluded that Lyga's shooting was "in policy" and not racially or improperly motivated.

-Within three days of the incident, the Gaines family hired retained attorney Johnnie Cochran and filed a wrongful death lawsuit against the city of Los Angeles, California, for $25 million.
+Within three days of the incident, the Gaines family retained attorney Johnnie Cochran and filed a wrongful death lawsuit against the city of Los Angeles, California, for $25 million.
 The city eventually settled with Cochran for $250,000.

 Lyga was angry the city settled, denying him the chance to fully clear his name.
 Judge Schoettler wrote a letter to LAPD Chief Bernard C. Parks, stating, "Had the matter been submitted to me for a determination, I would have found in favor of the City of Los Angeles."
 Schoettler's letter alleged political reasons for settling the case, namely City Attorney James Hahn's planned run for mayor and his desire to court black voters.